 The proceeding under section 32 & 38 of LR Code is a judicial proceeding so SDO shall decide the matter with formal judgment.
 This is a summary proceeding and it has no major legal technicalities in order to the correction of revenue record.

 An application under section 32/38 should be accompanied by current khatauni that is duly certified by the Lekhpal.
 This procedure is generally called 32/38 Mukaddma.

 Position before LR Act 1950

-Before the commencement of the UP ZA & LR Act 1950, there were two records of rights for each village.
-One was “Khewat”, and another was “Khatauni”.
-But, after incorporation of the Act of 1950, there are only one records of right remains in force, i.e. khatauni.
-If any error occurred in khatauni after 1950, then you should take a certified khatauni for Fasli year 1362.
+Prior to the commencement of the UP ZA & LR Act 1950, there were two records of rights for each village.
+One was “Khewat” and another was “Khatauni”.
+But, after the said Act of 1950, there are only one records of right remains in force i.e. khatauni.
+If any error occurred in khatauni after 1950 then you should take a certified khatauni for Fasli year 1362.
 Thereupon, produce that khatauni (Fasli year 1362) along with the application under section 33/39.